docsforadobe/after-effects-scripting-guide/docs/general/project.md

 **Description**

-A string which is the color profile description for the project’s color working space.
+A string which is the color profile description for the project's color working space.
 To set the working space to None, set `workingSpace` to an empty string.

 Use `app.project.listColorProfiles()` to return an array of available color profile descriptions that can be used to set the color working space.